 We find here an unparalleled excitement…The whole population is crazy almost … I never saw such excitement.
 The whole western country are thronging here and fabulous prices are offered for lands in the vicinity where there is a prospect of getting oil.

-The men who helped push back the night with their discoveries of oil met separate fates.
+The men who started the petroleum industry met separate fates.

-James Townsend, the New Haven banker who took the biggest financial risk, was bitter: "The whole plan was suggested by me, and my suggestions were carried out,” he wrote.
-“The raising of the money and sending it out was done by me."
+James Townsend had taken the biggest financial risk.
+He was bitter.
+“The whole plan was suggested by me, and my suggestions were carried out,” he wrote.
+“The raising of the money and sending it out was done by me.”

 Brewer served in the Civil War, went into politics and became director of a New York Insane Asylum.